-At its height from the 16th to 18th centuries, the British Empire was 100 times the size of Great Britain itself.
+At its height from the 16th to 18th centuries, the British Empire was the largest empire of its time.
 Its territory stretched from Africa to India to the Caribbean as Britain imported then-novel commodities like tea and rubber, and made itself one of the leading powers of the time.

 It’s important to remember those things when discussing one aspect of the period that is still celebrated: the emergence of classic British colonial decor.
 With its eclectic approach and careful interplay of soft, airy tones and dark accents, the reigning style of the time remains popular to this day.
 It’s also less stuffy (and more versatile) than you might expect.
 Let’s cover some of the basics.

 Elements of British Colonial Decor

 In its heyday, British colonial decor combined pared-back aspects of Victorian design with details drawn from local materials and traditions.
 Whitewashed walls and sheer fabrics contrasted with native teak or mahogany, while the use of palms, ferns, and other natural elements reflected a fascination with local plant life.

 The influence of Asian, Caribbean, and African design could also be felt in the use of eclectic fabrics, distinctive prints, and unique accessories collected from world travel.
 Meanwhile, the use of rattan and bamboo furniture (as well as items like collapsible writing tables) provided another dimension of texture that’s quintessentially colonial.

 All told, British colonial decor represents a marriage of traditional (but then-modern) approaches from the Western world with stylistic elements borrowed from the nations being colonized.
 In these spaces, the decor tends to be airy and light, with billowy fabrics and plantation-style shutters designed to provide a cooling atmosphere in what were usually hot, tropical climates.